shanphd/Shan_Python/README.md

-This Repo is foo Shan Python Learning :thumbsup:
+This Repo is for Shan Python Learning :thumbsup::smile::python: